Zabolekar/budivelnyk/README.md

 - Leaving tape boundaries may or may not cause segmentation fault.
 - Reading EOF with `,` saves 0 into the current cell.

+Note: this bf variant is *not* Turing complete.
+For that, you'd need either unbounded tape or unbounded cells.

 ## Supported Targets

-Supported targets currently are, in alphabetical order:
+Supported targets are, in alphabetical order:

-- `ARM32`: Linux on 32-bit ARM.
+- `ARM32`: 32-bit ARM, A32 instruction set.
+  - Tested on: Linux.
+- `ARM32_THUMB`: 32-bit ARM, T32 instruction set aka Thumb-2.
+  - Tested on: Linux.
-- `ARM64`: NetBSD and OpenBSD on 64-bit ARM aka AArch64.
+- `ARM64`: 64-bit ARM aka AArch64.
+  - Tested on: NetBSD, OpenBSD.
-- `RISCV64`: Linux on 64-bit RISC-V. More precisely, we test it on a RV64GCV machine.
+- `RISCV64`: 64-bit RISC-V. More precisely, we test it on a RV64GCV machine.
 In theory, the generated asm should run on RV64I without any extensions.
 In practice, we've never checked whether it does.
+  - Tested on: Linux.
-- `X86_64_ATT`: Linux on x86_64 aka AMD64 (AT&T syntax).
+- `X86_64_ATT`: x86_64 aka AMD64 (AT&T syntax).
+  - Tested on: Linux.
-- `X86_64_INTEL`: Linux on x86_64 aka AMD64 (Intel syntax).
+- `X86_64_INTEL`: x86_64 aka AMD64 (Intel syntax).
+  - Tested on: Linux.

-The only supported assemblers, even for x86_64 code in Intel syntax, are GAS and the LLVM assembler.
+Supported assemblers are GAS and the LLVM assembler.

 ## Requirements